Budapest Attractions - what to see in Budapest

 It is fortunate, that they are also very beautiful and unique.

 Our bridges also serve as sightseeing points in the middle of the Danube.

-For example, from the Chain Bridge, you can see the whole Castle area, while from Margaret Bridge, the Parliament will be on your right, the Castle District on the left, making perfect photo opportunities.
+For example, from the Chain Bridge, you can see the whole Castle area on your left, while from Margaret Bridge, the Parliament will be on your right, providing perfect photo opportunities.
 Liberty Bridge is also a favorite spot for those who are looking for a unique place to rest and enjoy a nice view.

 Check out my blog post for detailed information: Beautiful Bridges of Budapest

 Originally the complex was called “Historic Building Complex” and it was made from wood and – some parts – cardboards.

 Because of its huge success, it was built again from stone because people fell in love with it.

 So through the sheer power of human love and appreciation it became a real Castle.